ian-p-johnson/order-book/README.md

 ART implements a long key (ideal for price) and can support multiple entries at a price (using stamp prioritized buckets) It also implements a form of object pooling to reduce the pressure due to garbage generation.

-It was, in general , much faster for common insertions/deletions than the **BookInt2Int** but much slower that the **BookDirect**.
+It was, in general , much faster for common insertions/deletions than the **BookFastUtil Int2Int** but much slower that the **BookDirect**.
 By design it is supposed to be quite frugal in allocations but I was unable to verify that - i will be revisiting that aspect.